Mario Alexandre · March 26, 2026 · sinc-llm structured-prompts nyquist

 }

 The formula field is also how the pass-through rule works in the auto-scatter hook.
-If an incoming prompt contains "formula" as a top-level JSON key, the hook recognizes it as already-sinc and skips re-scattering.
-The formula is both documentation and detection signal.
+If a prompt has "formula" as a top-level JSON key, the hook sees it as already sinc and skips re-scattering.
+The formula is both documentation and a detection signal.

 The Nyquist Connection Is Real

 In Nyquist sampling theory, aliasing happens when you sample below the Nyquist rate.
-Aliasing = signal corruption = wrong reconstruction.
-In prompting, "aliasing" happens when the model doesn't have enough dimensional information — it fills in the gaps with wrong assumptions.
-The result is prompt aliasing: the model reconstructs your intent incorrectly because it had too few samples of the full specification space.
+Aliasing means signal corruption, which means wrong reconstruction.
+In prompting, aliasing happens when the model does not have enough information across all dimensions.
+It fills the gaps with wrong guesses.
+The result is prompt aliasing: the model reads your intent wrong because it had too few samples of the full specification space.

-The 6 bands are a sampling rate designed to prevent prompt aliasing.
-CONSTRAINTS and FORMAT together carry 69% of the quality weight because those are the dimensions most commonly undersampled in natural language prompts.
-The auto-scatter hook samples all 6 bands on every prompt — even short ones, even ambiguous ones — because aliasing happens at any prompt length when bands are missing.
+The 6 bands are a sampling rate built to prevent prompt aliasing.
+CONSTRAINTS and FORMAT together carry 69% of the quality weight because those two dimensions are most often missing from natural language prompts.
+The auto-scatter hook samples all 6 bands on every prompt, even short ones, even vague ones, because aliasing can happen at any prompt length when bands are missing.